 \We are particularly indebted to Navin Kartik, Andrey Malenko, Nadya Malenko, Ernst Maug, Adam Meirowitz, Stefan Klössner, Maximilian Janisch, and Thomas Lehéricy who all provided detailed feedback on a earlier versions.
-We thank Bruno Biais, Alessandra Casella, Romain Ducret, Christian Ewerhart, Alia Gizatulina, Thorsten Hens, Dusan Isakov, Nick Netzer, Shaoting Pi, and Jean-Charles Rochet and the audiences of the conference on Voting and Governance at Yale University 2023, the conference of the theoretical committee of the Verein fuer Social politik 2023, a workshop organized under a grant by NBIM ("Evolution and determinants of institutional investor preferences and their impact on portfolio companies"), the Swiss Theory Day 2023, the SFI research days 2021 as well as seminar participants at the University of Zurich for their helpful comments.
+We thank Bruno Biais, Alessandra Casella, Romain Ducret, Christian Ewerhart, Alia Gizatulina, Thorsten Hens, Dusan Isakov, Nick Netzer, Shaoting Pi, and Jean-Charles Rochet and the audiences of the CEPS Political Economy Workshop at Paris-Saclay 2024, the conference of the Swiss Society of Economics and Statistics 2024, the annual congress of the Verein für Socialpolitik 2024, the Voting and Governance workshop at Yale University 2023, the conference of the theoretical committee of the Verein für Socialpolitik 2023, a workshop organized under a grant by NBIM ("Evolution and determinants of institutional investor preferences and their impact on portfolio companies"), the Swiss Theory Day 2023, the SFI research days 2021 as well as seminar participants at the University of Zurich and Bielefeld for their helpful comments.
 Moreover, we thank Bénédicte Droz, Enrico Fenoaltea, and Andrea Sommer for great research assistance.
 We acknowledge financial support from the University of Zurich Research Priority Program "Financial market regulation."
 Buechel: University of Fribourg, Department of Economics, Bd. de Pérolles 90, CH-1700 Fribourg, Switzerland; Mechtenberg: University of Hamburg, Department of Economics, von-Melle-Park 5, D-20146 Hamburg, Germany; Wagner: University of Zurich, Department of Banking and Finance, Plattenstrasse 14, CH-8032 Zurich, Switzerland.
 Earlier versions of this paper circulated under the title "When do proxy advisors improve corporate decisions?"
 During the preparation of this work the authors used ChatGPT 4.0 to correct English language errors.
 After using this tool, the authors reviewed and edited the text and take full responsibility for the content of the paper.
 We declare that we have no relevant or material financial interests that relate to the research described in this paper.
 Until August 2019, Wagner was chairman of a non-profit proxy advisor, the Swipra Foundation.